KQM-git/TCL/characters/electro/lisa.md

 ## Plasma Eruption

 Increases the number of lightning bolts released by **Lightning Rose** by 1-3.

+* In tight enemy groups, **Plasma Eruption** can quadratically increase the damage of **Lightning Rose** due to the AoE of each lightning bolt released.

 {% endtab %}

 {% tab title="C5" %}